 The NCA contains one Special Area of Conservation (SAC) - the River Mease, which is also a Site of Special Scientific Interest (SSSI) - and has 139 ha of nationally designated SSSI, including the Ashby Canal SSSI.
-Important habitats include neutral grasslands, wet meadows, parkland, wet woodlands, rivers and streams, all of which support characteristic and rare species of international importance, including the White-clawed crayfish, the spined loach and the Bullhead fish.
-83% of respondents said creating new or expanding existing habitats is very important.
+Important habitats include neutral grasslands, wet meadows, parkland, wet woodlands, rivers and streams, all of which support characteristic and rare species of international importance, including the White-clawed Crayfish, the Spined Loach and the Bullhead fish.